jfisteus/eyegrade/doc/user-manual/user-manual.rst

 As you can see, the system shows:

-- The detected student id, at the upper-left corner, and his name at the bottom, as taken from the student list you provided.

-- The sequence number of the exam, just below the student id.
-This sequence number is automatically incremented by Eyegrade for each exam it scans.

-- The answers of the student, with a green circle for correct answers and a red circle for incorrect ones.
-When the student leaves a question unanswered or provides a wrong answer for it, the correct answer for that question is marked with a small blue dot.
+- The answers of the student, with a green circle for correct answers and a red circle for the incorrect ones.
+When the student leaves a question unanswered, or provides a wrong answer for it, the correct answer for that question is marked with a small dot.

+- The detected student id, at the bottom of the image, and his name (when the name is provided in the student list files).

 - The total number of correct, incorrect and blank answers, at the bottom.
-  This information is also shown on top of the image, at its left-bottom corner.
+The total score of the exam is also shown if the session is configured with the scores for the answers.

-- The model of the exam, on top of the image, at the left-bottom.
+- The model of the exam.
 The model is detected from the small black squares that are printed below the answer table.

+- The sequence number of this exam.
+It is incremented with each graded exam.

-In this mode, you can perform the following actions:
+In this mode, you can perform the following actions (see the *Grading* menu):

 - Modify the answers of the student, if there are mistakes in the automatically-detected answers, as explained in `Modifying student